W:

 Waste utilization: The use of agricultural waste or other waste on land in an environmentally acceptable manner while maintaining or improving soil and plant resources.

-Wastelage: fermentation product produced by blending animal waste with a fermentable product and storing to ensile.
+Wastelage: A fermentation product produced by blending animal waste with a fermentable product and storing to ensile.
 When properly ensiled, wastelage is free of salmonella-type microorganisms and parasitic nematodes, free of noxious odors, palatable to livestock, and economically competitive as an animal feed.
 In addition, conversion of animal waste to wastelage eliminates concern of water pollution.

 Wastewater: A combination of liquid and water-carried pollutants from homes, businesses, industries, or farms; a mixture of water and dissolved or suspended solids.
 Typically, wastewater contains 98 to 99 percent water and one to two percent waste.